Distance: 2 miles

 Accessibility: Well-made paths but with uneven surfaces, gates, no stiles

-This short walk starts and ends in the lovely village of Hathersage, which is very well served with cafes, restaurants, pubs and shops.
+This short Hathersage Walk starts and ends in the centre of the lovely village, which is very well served with cafes, restaurants, pubs and shops.
 There are also public toilets available.
 It follows well-made paths up and out of the village, past the church, through beech woodlands and back down into the village on country lanes.

 This is a circular walk of 2 miles.
 The trails are clearly marked and easy to follow.
-It is ideal for dogs and there are no stiles.
-You are unlikely to encounter cows, although there are often sheep in the fields.
+There are no stiles or squeeze stiles.
 Parking (not free) is available within Hathersage.
 Allow 30-45 minutes for this walk, slightly more if you want to break up the walk and admire the scenery.